danielraban/syntel-voice-activation/README.md

 ## Getting Started

-first do npm install -g http-server then cd to the directory and run the command http-server
+first do npm install -g http-server then cd to the directory and run the command http-server then navigate to http://localhost:8080 in chrome

 ## Voice Commands
 'go to about us'